This page gives you access to various advanced Domain Time II settings.

 Cluster Service

-This mode may severely conflict with Domain Time II Server unless all of these settings are in place:
+This mode may severely conflict with Domain Time unless:

 This option is not recommended.

-This mode will severely conflict with Domain Time II Server unless all of these settings are in place:
+This mode will severely conflict with Domain Time unless:

 This option is not recommended.

-AllSync The Windows Service is set to run and it attempts to obtain the time from the Active Directory hierarchy in NT5DS sync mode and using NTP Client mode.
+The Windows Service is set to run and it attempts to obtain the time from the Active Directory hierarchy in NT5DS sync mode and/or using NTP Client mode.

-This mode will severely conflict with Domain Time II Server unless all of these settings are in place:
+This mode will severely conflict with Domain Time unless:

 This option is not recommended.

-This mode will severely conflict with Domain Time II Server unless all of these settings are in place:
+This mode will severely conflict with Domain Time unless:

 This option is not recommended.